Hoyas are extraordinary plants with perfectly geometrical blooms to die for.

 If you have recently got yourself a hoya plant, give it some time to flower and flourish.
 Unfortunately, you might have to wait at least two years to receive the first bloom.

 And after that, there is no stopping.
-Hoyas are one of the heavy flowering plants.
+Hoyas are heavy flowering plants.